Skip to main content

 EMDR is part of Jintara's trauma-focused care, but it is not the starting point for everyone.
 It depends on readiness, sleep, stability, cravings, and how you cope between sessions.
 For some clients, deeper processing is more suitable in a second month.

-Eye movement desensitization is part of EMDR.
+Eye movement desensitisation is part of EMDR.
 It uses eye movements as bilateral stimulation while you hold parts of a trauma memory in mind.
 The aim is to reduce distress and support safer processing.

 We defer when safety is not steady enough.
 Common reasons include acute withdrawal, severe insomnia, intense cravings, unstable mood or medication, or not yet having coping skills between sessions.
 In these cases we prioritise stabilisation, skills, and medical coordination before trauma processing.